zyellowhorse/golang-cli-playbook/task/module7.md

 ## Purpose of this module
-This module will teach you how to use `go generate` to scan for directives and generate `*.go` source files.
+This module will teach you how to use `go generate` to scan for directives, run commands, and modify existing `*.go` source files.

 ## Verify locally